chain4travel/camino-docs/docs/faq/glossary.md

 Online Travel Agency.
 OTAs are online platforms or websites that allow consumers to planning and booking various travel-related services and products often offering a wide range of options and choices from different suppliers.

-More details can be found in our functional documentation: [Camino Messenger Protocol Documentation](https://docs.camino.network/camino-messenger/introduction)

 ## Partner Configuration